Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-In summary, we provide a formal derivation for incorporating NQEs in the framework of MD.
-This is achieved through the calculation of a CMES, which serves as the effective potential for MD simulations.
-In CMES-MD, quantum delocalization and tunneling effects are inherently included and therefore CMES-MD is capable of accurately describing dynamical vibrational frequencies that are comparable to or better than CMD and RPMD.
-In future simulations of practical systems, the cNEO approximation can be applied.
-The resulting cNEO-MD will be vastly more computationally efficient than conventional ways of including NQEs and can be further accelerated when combined with modern machine-learning techniques in future developments.
-It is a promising method to describe NQEs in larger and more complex systems, which will open the door to broader applications.
+In summary, we provide a new framework for incorporating NQEs into classical molecular simulations.
+This is achieved through the calculation of the CMES, which serves as the effective potential for classical simulations.
+In CMES-MD, quantum delocalization and tunneling effects are inherently included and therefore dynamical vibrational frequencies can be accurately described.
+In simulations of practical systems, CNEO-DFT can be used to obtain the CMES and the resulting CNEO-MD is computationally more efficient than the popular RPMD and CMD methods when {\it ab initio} PESs are used.
+It may be further accelerated when combined with modern machine-learning techniques in future developments.
+As such, CMES/CNEO-MD is a promising new approach to describing NQEs in larger and more complex systems, which will open the door to broader applications.

-We thank David Manolopoulos, Stuart Althorpe, Xi Xu, and James Langford for helpful comments.
-We are grateful for the support and funding from the University of Wisconsin via the Wisconsin Alumni Research Foundation.
+\begin{acknowledgement} The authors thank David Manolopoulos, Stuart Althorpe, Edwin Sibert, Xi Xu, and James Langford for helpful comments.
+The authors are grateful for the funding support from the National Science Foundation under Grant 2238473 and from the University of Wisconsin via the Wisconsin Alumni Research Foundation. \end{acknowledgement}

+\begin{suppinfo} Additional details, including detailed derivations for the equations of motion of CMES-MD for single-particle and multiple-particle cases, the connection between CNEO-MD and CMES-MD, and a time propagation test on the performance of CMES-MD. \end{suppinfo}